Whippits and Nitrous Oxide

 The possession of whippits, or more specifically, the nitrous oxide found in whippits, is legal in the United States.
 However, like all products which can potentially effect food safety, the regulation of nitrous oxide is under the purview of the U.S. Food and Drug Administration.

-Additionally, the possession of "crackers" or any other devices which serve no purpose but to open a whipped cream charger is regulated and outlawed in a number of states.
-The sale of such devices is also outlawed in many of those states.
+Additionally, the possession of crackers or any other devices which serve no purpose but to open a whipped cream charger is regulated and outlawed in a number of states.
+The sale of such devices is also outlawed in many of those states, and Creamright will not knowingly sell to anyone who uses our products for these purposes.